-Germany’s economic troubles following World War I, plus some later unfortunate experiences with hydrogen as a lifting agent, allowed heavier-than-air machines to surpass them in popularity.
-But airships never went away.
+Germany’s economic troubles following World War I, plus some later unfortunate experiences with hydrogen as a lifting agent, allowed heavier-than-air machines to surpass airships in popularity.
+But they never went away.
 Once aloft, they’re vastly cheaper to keep that way than any other conveyance (or surveillance platform).
 They’re relatively quiet and can operate in places where runways have yet to be built.
 And they’re huge, so there’s plenty of room on the side for advertising.

-When the familiar Goodyear blimps neared the ends of their useful lives, that company partnered with descendants of the original Zeppelin concern to produce replacements.
+When the familiar Goodyear blimps neared the ends of their useful lives, that company partnered with successors of the original Zeppelin concern to produce replacements.
 This has been part of a world-wide renascence, in which we were happy to share during our vacation.
 We booked passage on the Zeppelin NT.

 The ride doesn’t provide time for the luxury once lavished on transatlantic passengers, but it is gentle and quiet, and takes place at an ideal height for sightseeing.
 Airplanes need to move very slowly on the ground but very fast in the sky, and weather can complicate the transition.
 While hot-air balloons are always struggling to be at the right altitude, the Zeppelin achieves neutral buoyancy like a diver, and then climbs and descends by directing its thrust.